-- Being overly friendly with children this could include, but is not limited to, communicating with a child through personal social media or allowing inappropriate conversations or enquiries to occur with pupils, e.g., conversations that are about a staff member's personal life or are of a sexual nature. - Having favourites this could include, but is not limited to, calling pupils by pet names or terms of endearment or buying pupils gifts. - Taking photographs of children on their personal mobile phones or devices. - o Engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - Using inappropriate, sexualised, intimidating or offensive language.
+- Being overly friendly with children this could include, but is not limited to, communicating with a child through personal social media or allowing inappropriate conversations or enquiries to occur with pupils, e.g., conversations that are about a staff member's personal life. - Having favourites this could include, but is not limited to, calling pupils by pet names or terms of endearment or buying pupils gifts. - Taking photographs of children on their personal mobile phones or devices. - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door. - o Using inappropriate, sexualised, intimidating or offensive language.